robwierzbowski/node-pixrem/README.md

 ## Usage

 Pixrem is a CSS post-processor that, given CSS and a root em value, returns CSS with pixel unit fallbacks or replacements.
+Check the [browser support data](http://caniuse.com/rem): if you want to support < IE9, Opera Mini, or older Opera Mobile, this post-processor is for you.

 ### Example